-(3) Ambient aerosol condensation nuclei counter (CNC) quantitative fit testing procedure.
+Ambient aerosol condensation nuclei counter (CNC) quantitative fit testing procedure.

-The ambient aerosol condensation nuclei counter (CNC) quantitative fit testing (PortacountTM) procedure quantitatively fit tests respirators with the use of a probe.
+The ambient aerosol condensation nuclei counter (CNC) quantitative fit testing ([Portacount[TM]]PortaCount[®]) procedure quantitatively fit tests respirators with the use of a probe.
 The probed respirator is only for use with quantitative fit tests.
 A probed respirator has a special sampling device, installed on the respirator, that allows the probe to sample the air from inside the mask.
 A probed respirator is required for each make, style, model, and size that the employer uses and is available from the respirator manufacturer or distributor.
-The CNC instrument manufacturer, TSI Inc., also provides probe attachments (TSI sampling adapters) that permit fit testing in an employee's own respirator.
-A minimum fit factor pass level of at least 100 is necessary for a half-mask respirator and a minimum fit factor pass level of at least 500 is required for a full-face piece negative pressure respirator.
+The primary CNC instrument manufacturer, TSI [Inc.]Incorporated, also provides probe attachments (TSI mask sampling adapters) that permit fit testing in an employee's own respirator.
+A minimum fit factor pass level of at least 100 is necessary for a half-mask respirator (elastometric or filtering facepiece), and a minimum fit factor pass level of at least 500 is required for a full-face piece [negative pressure]elastometric respirator.
 Explain the entire screening and testing procedure to the test subject before doing the screening test.

-(a) Portacount Fit Test Requirements.
+(a) [Portacount]PortaCount® Fit Test Requirements.